What is Engineered Wood Flooring?

-Engineered wood flooring consists of several layers of wood veneers, the top layer being a species of real hardwood and at the inside common wood such as pine and spruce woods is used.
+Engineered wood flooring consists of several layers of wood veneer, with the top layer being genuine hardwood and the inner layer using woods such as pine and spruce.

 Engineered Wood Flooring Advantages and Disadvantages

-Every flooring material has some advantages and disadvantages.
+Each flooring material has some advantages and disadvantages.
 Engineered wood flooring has pros and cons, so you should know its limitations before installing engineered wood flooring.

 These are some advantages and disadvantages of Engineered Wood Flooring.